lambda-client/lambda/README.md

 This is by no means a finished project and isn't fully ready for release.

+## Troubleshooting
+Please reference the main troubleshooting page: [Troubleshooting](https://github.com/zeroeightysix/KAMI/blob/master/TROUBLESHOOTING.md)
+If you experience an issue and it's not listed there, please [open a new issue](https://github.com/zeroeightysix/KAMI/issues/new) and a contributor will help you further.

 ## Contributing

 You are free to clone, modify KAMI and make pull requests as you wish.
 To set up your development environment, make use of the following commands: